rime/brise/README.md

 Supplemental schemata
 ---

+Including input methods that are widely used and those who implement major modern dialects or historical diasystems.
+Less popular input methods with small dictionaries or without independent dictionaries are also included.

   - combo_pinyin: Chord-typing Pinyin
-  - double_pinyin: ZiRanMa, ABC, flyPY, MSPY, PYJJ
+  - double_pinyin: ZiRanMa, ABC, flyPY, MSPY, PYJJ variants
   - emoji
   - ipa_xsampa: IPA symbols in X-SAMPA encoding
   - jyutping: Cantonese
   - pinyin_simp: Pinyin in Simplified Chinese
   - quick5: Simplified Cangjie 5
   - sampheng: Middle Chinese in 3-key shorthand
-  - soutzoe: Wu (Suzhounese)
   - wubi86
   - wugniu: Wu (Shanghainese)
   - zyenpheng: Middle Chinese Pinyin

 Extra schemata
 ---

-Included in the source package but not to be installed.
+Established input methods used by a minority, and evolving new inventions, are included in the source package but are not to be installed by default.

   - array30
   - scj6
-  - wubi_trad: Wubi, Traditional Chinese output
+  - soutzoe: Wu (Suzhounese)
+  - stenotype: a stenographic system derived from ABC Easy Shorthand

+Pull requests are welcome for anything notable that hasn't been included here, but you'll be responsible for providing data files along with an open-source license because licensing will be rigidly scrutinized by downstream packagers.

+OpenCC configurations
+---

+[OpenCC](https://github.com/BYVoid/OpenCC) is used by many of the above input methods for conversion to Simplified/Traditional Chinese or other variant forms.
+As of OpenCC 1.0.2, some of the configurations used by brise are missing.
+We provide those configuration files under `opencc/` as a backup, until they become widely available via future versions of downstream OpenCC packages.

 Install
 ===